babab/tuhinga/README.rst

 It can help you reduce typing and quicken the editing process of HTML pages.

+The implementation of Tuhinga is written in Python and is tested with Python versions 2.7.x and 3.4.x

 A tuhinga example document
 ------------------------------------------------------------------------------

 File: examples/very-minimal.tuh::

-   ; A very minimal example of a document
+   ; A very minimal example of a HTML5 document

    html5
      head